benhoyt/benhoyt.github.com/writings/2020-07-29-go-fs-embed.md

 <p>Another <a
 href="https://www.reddit.com/r/golang/comments/hv976o/qa_iofs_draft_design/fyryjmj/">concern</a>
-comes from "TheSwedeheart": "<span>One thing I'm missing to migrate [his virtual filesystem] over to this is support for propagating contexts to each operation, for cancellation.</span>".
+came from "TheSwedeheart": "<span>One thing I'm missing to migrate [his virtual filesystem] over to this is support for propagating contexts to each operation, for cancellation.</span>".
 Cox <a href="https://www.reddit.com/r/golang/comments/hv976o/qa_iofs_draft_design/fys58od/">replied</a>
-that a library author could "<span>probably pass the context to a constructor that returns an FS with the context embedded in it, and then have that context apply to the calls being made with that specific FS.</span>" As "lobster_johnson" points out, this goes against the <a href="https://golang.org/pkg/context/"><tt>context</tt></a> package's guideline to explicitly pass context as the first function argument, not store a context inside a struct.
+that a library author could "<span>probably pass the context to a constructor that returns an FS with the context embedded in it, and then have that context apply to the calls being made with that specific FS.</span>" As "lobster_johnson" pointed out, this goes against the <a href="https://golang.org/pkg/context/"><tt>context</tt></a> package's guideline to explicitly pass context as the first function argument, not store a context inside a struct.
 However, Cox <a